houstonpearse/rubiks-cube/README.md

     bun run build:types
     ```

-The generated `.d.ts` files are emitted into the `types/` directory (ignored in git) and are used for consumers of the package.
-There is currently no dedicated demo app or automated test suite in this repository; you can import the component into your own app (e.g., Vite, Next.js, or any ES‑module‑aware bundler) to experiment locally.
+The generated `.d.ts` files are emitted into the `types/` directory (ignored in git) and are used for consumers of the
+package.
+There is currently no dedicated demo app in this repository; you can import the component into your own app (
+e.g., Vite, Next.js, or any ES‑module‑aware bundler) to experiment locally.